okko123/handbook/CentOS/OpenLDAP的工具使用.md

 changetype: modify
 add: olcAccess
 olcAccess: to * by self write by * read
-EOF
-ldapmodify -Q -Y EXTERNAL -H ldapi:/// -f add_access.ldif
+olcAccess: to * by self write by anonymous auth by * read EOF ldapmodify -Q -Y EXTERNAL -H ldapi:/// -f add_access.ldif